"Hobbit" debut reaps $13 million in U.S. and Canada, a December record

-The first of three "Hobbit" movies kicked off its box office quest with an estimated $13 million (8 million pounds) in ticket sales from showings at U.S. and Canadian theatres just after midnight on Friday, a record for a December debut.
+The first of three "Hobbit" movies kicked off its box office quest with an estimated $13 million in ticket sales from showings at U.S. and Canadian theaters just after midnight on Friday, a record for a December debut.

 The performance topped the $8 million from midnight sales for December 2003 film "The Lord of the Rings: The Return of the King."
 "The Hobbit: An Unexpected Journey" is a highly anticipated prequel to the "Lord of the Rings" trilogy.